Warnings for Smoflipid

 Pediatric Use

-The safety and effectiveness of Smoflipid have not been established in pediatric patients.
-Deaths in preterm infants after infusion of intravenous lipid emulsion have been reported [see WARNINGS AND PRECAUTIONS].
-Because of immature renal function, preterm infants receiving prolonged treatment with Smoflipid may be at risk of aluminum toxicity [see WARNINGS AND PRECAUTIONS].
-Patients, including pediatric patients, may be at risk for PNALD [see WARNINGS AND PRECAUTIONS].
+In the postmarketing setting, clinical decompensation with rapid infusion of intravenous lipid emulsion in neonates and infants, sometimes fatal, has been reported [see WARNINGS AND PRECAUTIONS].
+Because of immature renal function, preterm infants receiving prolonged treatment with SMOFlipid may be at risk for aluminum toxicity [see WARNINGS AND PRECAUTIONS].

 Geriatric Use

 Energy expenditure and requirements may be lower for older adults than younger patients.
-Of the 354 patients in clinical studies of Smoflipid, 35% were > 65 years of age and 10% were > 75 years of age.
-No overall differences in the safety and efficacy of Smoflipid were
+Of the 354 adult patients in clinical studies of SMOFlipid, 35% were >65 years of age and 10% were >75 years of age.
+No overall differences in the safety and efficacy of SMOFlipid were observed between these patients and younger patients, and other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity in some older patients cannot be ruled out.